 Newborn girls may have a small amount of vaginal bleeding.
 Before birth, they absorb estrogen through the placenta from the mother.
 After birth, these high levels of estrogen decrease rapidly, sometimes causing a little bleeding during the first 1 to 2 weeks of life.

 During childhood, vaginal bleeding is abnormal and uncommon.
 When it occurs, it is most often caused by

 During the childbearing years, the most common cause is

-Dysfunctional uterine bleeding results from changes in the hormonal control of the menstrual cycle that prevent the egg from being released.
-It is more likely to occur in adolescents (when menstrual periods are just starting) or in women in their late 40s (when periods are nearing an end—see Dysfunctional Uterine Bleeding).
+Uterine bleeding due to ovulatory dysfunction occurs when the hormonal control of menstruation Overview of Menstrual Disorders Complex interactions among hormones control the start of menstruation during puberty, the rhythms and duration of menstrual cycles during the reproductive years, and the end of menstruation... read more changes.
+It is more likely to occur in adolescents (when menstrual periods are just starting) or in women in their late 40s (when periods are nearing an end).

-Other common causes during the childbearing years include
+Other common causes of vaginal bleeding during the childbearing years include

 Doctors check for pregnancy in all women of childbearing age.